sidharth2189/RoboND-MapMyWorld/README.md

 # Map My World
-The purpose of this repository is to create a 2D occupancy grid and 3D octomap from a simulated environment using [robot](/my_robot/) with the [RTAB-Map package](https://wiki.ros.org/rtabmap_ros).
+The purpose of this repository is to create a 2D occupancy grid and 3D octomap from a simulated environment using [robot](/my_robot/) with the [RTAB-Map](https://introlab.github.io/rtabmap/).

 The steps are listed as [summary of tasks](task_summary.txt).